-The trend in the annual MHW frequency from 1982-2018 over the Indian Ocean is shown in Figure 1a.
-The western Indian Ocean region $(41^{\circ}\text{E}-56^{\circ}\text{E},~8^{\circ}\text{S}-8^{\circ}\text{N})$ shows the most prominent trend in MHWs, annually.
+The climatological mean distribution of MHW frequency during 1982-2018 is shown in Figure 1a and b, indicating that MHWs are generally observed in the northern parts of north Indian Ocean.
+The trend in the annual MHW frequency from 1982-2018 over the Indian Ocean is shown in Figure 1c.
+The western Indian Ocean region (41°E-56°E, 8°S-8°N) shows the most prominent trend in MHWs, annually, though climatologically it was not a region with frequent MHWs.
 The western Indian Ocean region has an increasing trend of 1.2-1.5 MHW events per decade (p<0.01) at each grid point.
-The northern Arabian Sea also shows a similar increasing trend.
-Meanwhile, in the eastern Indian Ocean and central equatorial Indian Ocean $(80^{\circ}\text{E}-110^{\circ}\text{E},~0^{\circ}-20^{\circ}\text{S})$, the trend is about 0.4 MHW events per decade.
+The northern Arabian Sea also shows a similar increasing trend, though not well-defined.
+Meanwhile, in the eastern Indian Ocean and central equatorial Indian Ocean (80°E-110°E, 0°-20°S), the trend is about 0.4 MHW events per decade.

 The boreal summer monsoon months (June-September) are immensely crucial for the Indian Ocean rim countries because the rainfall during this season supports the food, water, and energy security of this region (Beal et al., 2020; Wang et al., 2020).
-SST variability in the tropical Indian Ocean regulates the monsoon circulation and rainfall.
-Recognizing the importance of the SSTs during the northern summer monsoon months, we investigate the changes in MHWs during this season (June-September), for 1982-2018 (Figure 1b).
-During June-September, there are two regions where MHWs activities are rapidly increasing.
+SST variability in the tropical

+Indian Ocean regulates the monsoon circulation and rainfall.
+Recognizing the importance of the SSTs during the northern summer monsoon months, we investigate the changes in MHWs during this season (June-September), for 1982-2018 (Figure 1d).
+Climatologically, during this season, MHWs generally occur in the northern parts of the north Indian Ocean (Figure 1b).
+During June-September, there are two regions where MHWs activities are rapidly increasing, in terms of the frequency and the area covered.
 One is in the western Indian Ocean region, where the annual trend in MHWs frequency is also maximum.
-The second one is in the northern Bay of Bengal (85°E-93°E, 15°N-23°N) region.
+The second one is in the northern Bay of Bengal (85°E-93°E, 15°N-23°N) region, where a well-defined trend in MHW frequency is observed, at its maximum during the summer monsoon season (Figure 1d).
 These two regions are experiencing an increasing trend of 0.5 events per decade during June-September.
-Apart from these two locations, the northeastern Arabian Sea also shows a similar increasing trend.
+Apart from these two locations, the coastal northeastern Arabian Sea also shows a similar increasing trend.
+Chatterjee et al. (2021) links these coastal Arabian Sea MHWs to the increase in the mean SST in the recent decades and the Indian Ocean basin-wide warming in response to El-Niño events during their decaying phase.

-We further examined the month-wise trend of the frequency of MHWs over western Indian Ocean and northern Bay of Bengal region.
-For the western Indian Ocean region (in Figure 1c), we find that the increasing trend of MHW frequency is present in all months.
-The trend is most considerable in July to December, with the maximum in November.
-For the north Bay of Bengal region, the MHWs frequency trends are small in January to April and large in May to August, and moderate in September to December (Figure 1d).
-Hence, the western Indian Ocean region is crucial in the tropical Indian

-Ocean, experiencing a significant increasing trend in the frequency of MHWs year-round, while the north Bay of Bengal region is experiencing a significant trend during summer monsoon months.
+We further examine the month-wise trend of the frequency of MHWs over western Indian Ocean and northern Bay of Bengal region.
+For the western Indian Ocean region (in Figure 1e), we find that the increasing trend of MHW frequency is present in all months.
+The trend is highest during October to December, with the maximum in November.
+The trend in MHW frequency is moderate during February to May and August to September.
+For the north Bay of Bengal region, the MHWs frequency trends are small in January to April and November, while large in May to September, and moderate in October and December (Figure 1f).
+Notably, the western Indian Ocean region is crucial because it is experiencing a significant increasing trend in the frequency of MHWs year-round, while the north Bay of Bengal region is experiencing a significant trend during summer monsoon months.